 The recipe is adapted from The Great Scandinavian Baking Book by Beatrice Ojakangas.

 - 2 sachets Dried Yeast

 - ½ cup water - warm, but not boiling

 - ½ cup sugar

-- 2 Egg Replacer I use Orgran egg replacer, so in this instance, it will be 2 tablespoon egg replacer whisked with 4 tablespoon water
+- 2 Egg Replacer - I use Orgran egg replacer, so in this instance, it will be 2 tbsp egg replacer whisked with 4 tbsp water

 - 4 cups plain flour

 - 1 teaspoon salt

 - ¼ tsp Tumeric Powder